pelme/htpy/docs/usage.md

 <div><foo></foo></div>
 ```

-If you are generate [Markdown](https://pypi.org/project/Markdown/) and want to insert it into an element, use `Markup`:
+If you are generating [Markdown](https://pypi.org/project/Markdown/) and want to insert it into an element,
+use `Markup` to mark it as safe:

 ```pycon title="Injecting generated markdown"
 >>> from markdown import markdown